 Bats belong to the taxonomic group Chiroptera.
 They are the only mammals with the ability to fly.
 Bats are misunderstood animals, and misconceptions often cause people to drive them away.
 However, bats are harmless animals that play a very important role in ecosystems.
 Around 70% of the world’s bats are insectivores, other species are important pollinators, while others are frugivorous and play an important role in seed dispersal.

 Bats have an incredibly long lifespan considering their small size.
-Some species can live for more than 30 years, including the little brown bat which lives for up to 34 years!
+Some species can live for more than 30 years, including the little brown bat which can live for up to 39 years!

 Bats are mammals, and like all other species in this group, embryos develop inside females, and females nurse their babies with milk.
 When bats are born, they already have milk teeth and their permanent adult teeth emerge later on.